 Do your online shopping in time

 Retailers have up to 30 days to deliver goods unless otherwise agreed, so it’s worth doing your online shopping early to ensure your goods arrive in time for Christmas.
-If you want your goods to arrive before Christmas make sure this is guaranteed by the retailer.
+If you want your goods to arrive before Christmas make sure this is guaranteed by the retailer and of course be sure to take a advantage of the discounts offered online, you may even be able to find a Walmart promo code.

 Remember your additional online shopping rights